Language selection

 • date of harvest

-Shellfish harvest tags help ensure that shellfish are harvested:
+Tagging harvested product helps ensure that shellfish are harvested:

-• by a licensed harvester.
+• By a licensed harvester.

 In the case of an illness outbreak, biotoxin closure, or a contamination event, tags are a principle mechanism to trace shellfish back to their source in order to:

-• support removal of product from distribution.
+2. Support removal of product from distribution.

 • must be legible and complete